Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 **Challenge 16** ➡️

 Choose a field.
 This query should return all of these values that exist in the things in your list.
-This would work best for a field with a fixed or limited set of values, like a field that uses an enum as it's type:
+This would work best for a field with a fixed or limited set of values, like a field that uses an enum as its type:

 Here is a sample query: